prolic/fpp/README.md

 Derivings are kind of PHP's extends keyword, the following rules apply:

-- Only data types can be derived
 - It's possible to derive multiple times
+- Some derivings are not compatible to each other (f.e.
+Command and ToArray cannot be mixed)

 There are 13 deriving types for now: